mapeditor/tiled/docs/manual/introduction.rst

 The primary tool for editing :ref:`tile layers <tile-layer-introduction>` is a stamp brush that allows efficient painting and copying of tile areas.
 It also supports drawing lines and circles.
-In addition, there are several selection tools and a tool that does :doc:`automatic terrain transitions <using-the-terrain-tool>`.
+In addition, there are several selection tools and a tool that does :doc:`automatic terrain transitions <terrain>`.
 Finally, it can apply changes based on :doc:`pattern-matching <automapping>` to automate parts of your work.